nodulusteam/methodus.dev/docs/introduction/server.md

 ## Getting started

-A Methodus server application will contain one or more frameworks agnostically bound to logic code.
+### A Methodus server application will contain one or more frameworks, agnostically bound to logic code.

 ## Install
-`npm i @methodus/server @methodus/describe` or `yarn add @methodus/server @methodus/describe`
+`npm i @methodus/server @methodus/describe` or `yarn add @methodus/server @methodus/describe`.
+This will install the server components of methodus as well as a plugin for API tests.

-There is no scaffolding tool for Methodus, so structure is based on the developer.
+> There is no scaffolding tool for Methodus, so structure is based on the developers preferences.
 How ever an entry file is required.
 So before you start create your flavor of a nodeJS Typescript application and add an `index.ts` file.

 *index.ts*
 ```typescript